VickyFrenzy/gmod-enhanced-camera-2/README.md

 Enhanced Camera *can*:

-* Work on the client-side, even on servers without the addon installed, as long as `sv_allowcslua` is enabled
-* Dynamically change the player's height to match their model if the serverside component is installed
+* Dynamically change the player's height to match their model

 Enhanced Camera *can not*: